SophieAu/imperial-splendour-site/data/content/posts/2020-12-13-december-20-developers-blog.md

 As most things are done, we decided to assemble a **closed beta**.
 So if you want to hunt some bugs or simply test the new version you can contact us via [Message on TWC](https://www.twcenter.net/forums/private.php?do=newpm&u=120089), [Message on ModDB](https://www.moddb.com/messages/compose?to=QuintusHortensius), our facebook and twitter pages or E-Mail (info@imperialsplendour.com).
 What we want you to do is simply report all bugs you find and give us some feedback on the gameplay.

+In addition, we now have a Discord-Server [here](https://discord.gg/xqvDeP6Y).

 That's all for today, have a nice 3rd Advent!

 <center>